-- A. Considerations for approval on specific colors shall include, but not be limited to: - 1. the home's architecture style - 2. the color and type of any stone or brick accents - 3. roof color
+- A. Considerations for approval on specific colors will include, but may not be limited to: - 1. the home's architecture - 2. the color and type of any stone or brick accents - 3. roof color

-The CIS Department does not maintain an approved paint color list/book which to choose from.
+The Community Improvement Services department does not maintain an approved paint color list/book which to choose from.
 All paint schemes must be submitted for approval.